You can find the MHS Course Guide here

 AP Physics 1

 AP Physics 1 is a full-year honors level physics course that is the equivalent of a first-semester introductory college course in algebra-based physics.
-Students will deepen their understanding of physics through inquiry-based investigations as they explore the topics of kinematics; dynamics; circular motion; gravitation; energy; momentum; simple harmonic motion; torque and rotational motion; electrostatics; direct current circuits; and mechanical waves and sound.
-Students will take the AP Physics 1 exam in May and then prepare to take the NYS Physical Setting: Physics Regents Examination in June.
-Between the AP Exam and the Regents Exam, students will explore the topics of magnetism, electromagnetic waves, and particle physics.
+Students will deepen their understanding of physics through inquiry-based investigations as they explore the topics of kinematics; dynamics; circular motion; gravitation; energy; momentum; simple harmonic motion; torque and rotational motion.
+Students will take the AP Physics 1 exam in May and then prepare to take the Siena Physics 110 final exam in June with the additional topics of fluids and thermodynamics.

 Credit: 1